elide-dev/docs/Writerside/topics/Node-API.md

 : 🔴 Not implemented.

 [`global`](https://nodejs.org/api/globals.html#global)
-: 🟢 Implemented.
+: 🟢 Supported.
 This is an object containing all objects in the global namespace.
 It's rarely referenced directly, as its contents are available without an additional prefix, e.g. `__dirname` instead of `global.__dirname`.

 [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis)
 : 🟢 Aliases to `global`.